percona/pg_tde/documentation/docs/setup.md

     === "With KMIP server"

         Make sure you have obtained the root certificate for the KMIP server and the keypair for the client.
 The client key needs permissions to create / read keys on the server.
+Find the [configuration guidelines for the HashiCorp Vault Enterprise KMIP Secrets Engine](https://developer.hashicorp.com/vault/tutorials/enterprise/kmip-engine).

-        For testing purposes you can use the OpenSSL to issue self-signed certificates.
-For production use we recommend you to use the valid certificates issued by the key management appliance.
+        For testing purposes, you can use the PyKMIP server which enables you to set up required certificates.
+To use a real KMIP server, make sure to obtain the valid certificates issued by the key management appliance.

         ```
         SELECT pg_tde_add_key_provider_kmip('provider-name','kmip-IP', 5696, '/path_to/server_certificate.pem', '/path_to/client_key.pem');